sgcodigo/TASizeLabel/README.md

 **Minimum Size** - When you set `requiredResize` to `true`, you can also set custom reduce point for smaller devices [iPhone 4S and 5 sizes] instead of using default configuration.
 Just set the smallest size that you want to see on those devices and it will automatically resized as same algorithum used on high end devices.

+**Kerning Space** - You can use this attribute to control character spacing.
+Default is 0.0.

 ![alt text](https://raw.githubusercontent.com/sgcodigo/TASizeLabel/master/Resource/Inspectable.png)

 ### 2. Or programatically ###